dbeg/google-play-music-songlink/README.md

 ## Usage

 When the extension is active:
-* A new link will be displayed next to the Google Play Music controls.
+* When listening to music, a link will be displayed next to the Google Play Music controls.
 Clicking on this link will open a new tab to [song.link](https://song.link) for the currently playing song.
 * When viewing an album in Google Play Music, clicking on the extension browser icon will open a new tab to [song.link](https://song.link) for the selected album.